Speaking about life advice, no matter how well intended they seem like, may not apply to us universally.

 So identifying individual personality types seems pretty important for us as individuals, as well as others surrounding us while suggesting something about living.
 Best life advice, to me, are those that are holistic and not too general.

-(But at the end of the day, this just my own philosophical postulate, and not authentic behavioural science or established philosophy of life)
+(But at the end of the day, this just my own philosophical postulation, and not authentic behavioural science or established philosophy of life)